How to Check for a Barrel Obstruction

 Quick Summary

-To correctly check for a barrel obstruction, ensure the firearm is unloaded, then disassemble it to remove the bolt carrier group.
-Look through the barrel from the chamber end to inspect the rifling for any foreign objects or debris.
-Looking from the breech end at the black bolt face can be misleading.
+To correctly check for a barrel obstruction, first ensure the firearm is unloaded.
+Disassemble the firearm by separating the upper and lower receivers and removing the bolt carrier group.
+Then, look through the barrel from the breech end to inspect the rifling for any blockages.

 Frequently Asked Questions

-What is the correct way to check for a barrel obstruction?
+What is the correct way to check for a barrel obstruction in a firearm?

-What part of the firearm needs to be removed to properly inspect the barrel for obstructions?
+What parts of an AR-15 need to be removed to check the barrel for obstructions?

 Related News